X

 • 5 GLACIER NATIONAL PARK

 The park's main roads—including the famously gorgeous Going-to-the-Sun Road—become trails each winter when the snow falls.
-Though the trails aren’t groomed, they’re well maintained by other ski traffic.
+Though the trails aren’t groomed, they’re well maintained by ski traffic.
 Before you clip in, check with rangers for local weather and snow conditions.
 Upper Lake McDonald is the most popular skiing area in the park.
 From West Glacier, follow Going-to-the-Sun Road for 12.9 km along Lake McDonald, to Lake McDonald Lodge.
 Other areas include Polebridge, Marias Pass, Two Medicine Valley, St. Mary, and Apgar-West Glacier.
 Skiing in the park requires the purchase of a park entrance pass.

 • 6 OUTSIDE THE PARK – ESSEX, COLUMBIA FALLS